Shopify/polaris/documentation/Accessibility testing.md

 Refer to the full [WCAG 2.1](https://www.w3.org/TR/WCAG21/) recommendation (and any other guidelines required) for all considerations that may impact your project.

-The [Polaris styleguide](https://polaris.shopify.com/) also provides guidelines for usability and consistency that should be considered.
+The [Polaris style guide](https://polaris.shopify.com/) also provides guidelines for usability and consistency that should be considered.

 ### Manual testing checklist